 These sessions are designed to guide participants as they develop action plans for significant work at the course, program, or institution level.
 Presenters should provide resources and templates to help participants structure their plannning.
 Opportunities for discussion and feedback on the action plans should be included.

 Workshops (75 minutes)

 Workshops are designed to provide conference attendees with opportunities to deeply examine, explore, or experience specific topics.
 They should include opportunities for engagement through practice, reflection, or engagement.

-    The deadline to submit proposals is Tuesday, October 1, 2019
+The deadline to submit proposals has passed.

 Upon submission of a proposal, the primary session contact should receive an automatic message confirming receipt.
 If the contact does not receive this message (and it has not been captured by a spam filter), please email email@example.com.